delaine3/avocado-app/README.md

 care_log_comments
 ```

-It also needs Supabase Auth enabled and appropriate RLS policies for:
+It also needs Supabase Auth and RLS policies for:

-- users managing their own plants
+* users managing their own plants
-- users managing their own care logs
+* users managing their own care logs
-- public feed reads for public plants and public logs
+* public feed reads for public plants and public logs
-- photo reads for public logs
+* photo reads for public logs
-- likes and comments by authenticated users
+* likes and comments by authenticated users

 ## Future Improvements

-Potential next steps:
+Possible next steps:

-- account deletion flow
+* account deletion
-- delete comment button
+* delete comment button
-- edit comment support
+* edit comment support
-- report post/comment
+* report post/comment
-- user profile pages
+* user profile pages
-- plant search and filters
+* plant search and filters
-- dashboard stats
+* dashboard stats
-- care streaks
+* care streaks
-- plant timeline view
+* plant timeline view
-- better gallery management
+* better gallery management
-- photo deletion from storage
+* photo deletion from storage
-- export user data
+* export user data
-- stronger demo seeding flow
+* stronger demo seeding flow
-- automated RLS tests
+* automated RLS tests

 ## Why I Built This

-AvoLog came from an actual tracking problem: I had multiple avocado seeds at different stages, and the simple version of “plant tracker” stopped being enough.
+AvoLog came from an actual tracking problem: I had too many avocado seeds at too many different stages, and my simple tracker stopped being enough.

 Some plants were in water.
-Some moved to soil.
+Some had moved to soil.
 Some had photos.
 Some split into separate plants.
-Some care updates belonged in a feed, and some needed to stay private.
+Some care updates belonged in a feed.
+Some needed to stay private.

-So the app became a small but real system for modeling plant care as it actually happens: messy, specific, visual, and full of edge cases.
+So the app became a small, real system for modeling plant care as it happens.